 Pipedrive + LinkedIn

-Besides creating auto-synchronization, you can connect Pipedrive to LinkedIn through LeadsBridge to run LinkedIn campaigns from Pipedrive and enrich your CRM data at the same time.
-This integration also enables you to manage sales flows, track customers’ journeys, and even define triggers to publish LinkedIn posts automatically.
+Besides creating auto-synchronization, LeadsBridge lets you connect Pipedrive to LinkedIn through LeadsBridge to run LinkedIn campaigns from Pipedrive and enrich your CRM data simultaneously.

 LinkedIn Lead Gen Forms + Google Sheets

-This integration allows you to ensure that your Google Sheets are continuously updated with information pertaining to new leads.
+This integration allows you to ensure that your Google Sheets are continuously updated with information about new leads.

 Monitoring your LinkedIn Advertising Campaign is an important part of the process.
-Based on your objective, however, monitoring may look a little different from case to case.
+However, based on your objective, monitoring may look slightly different from case to case.
 Here are three of the most common examples of campaign objectives:

 - Build brand awareness